LilithHafner/InterLanguageSortingComparisons/README.md

 # Compare sorting speeds across languages

-This repository benchmarks the same sorting dominated workflow in several programming languages.
+This repository benchmarks the same sorting dominated workload in several programming languages.

 Consider a vector $V$ of $n$ random numbers uniformly distributed between $0$ and $1$.
 What